MovieSnob/backend/README.md

-# I'm a be a Movie Snob
+# Imma Be a Movie Snob

 ![Psycho](https://immabe-movie-snob.herokuapp.com/psycho.jpeg)

 ## Backend

-I'm a be a Movie Snob is a tiny app to keep track of movies, watched with friends.
+Imma Be a Movie Snob is a tiny app to keep track of movies, watched with friends.

 ## API Docs